chocolatey/docs/input/en-us/create/functions/index.md

 Chocolatey makes a number of environment variables available (You can access any of these with $env:TheVariableNameBelow):

- * TEMP/TMP - Overridden to the CacheLocation, but may be the same as the original TEMP folder
+ * TEMP/TMP - Overridden to the CacheLocation, but may be the same as the original TEMP folder.
- * ChocolateyInstall - Top level folder where Chocolatey is installed
+ * ChocolateyInstall - Top level folder where Chocolatey is installed.
- * ChocolateyPackageName - The name of the package, equivalent to the `<id />` field in the nuspec
+ * ChocolateyPackageName - The name of the package, equivalent to the `<id />` field in the nuspec.
- * ChocolateyPackageTitle - The title of the package, equivalent to the `<title />` field in the nuspec
+ * ChocolateyPackageTitle - The title of the package, equivalent to the `<title />` field in the nuspec.
- * ChocolateyPackageVersion - The version of the package, equivalent to the `<version />` field in the nuspec
+ * ChocolateyPackageVersion - The version of the package, equivalent to the `<version />` field in the nuspec.

 #### Advanced Environment Variables